 Students seeking academic or program accommodation(s) will need to provide current documentation from a qualified provider.
 Here are the documentation requirements for accommodation requests:

-Health Conditions, Mobility, Sensory, or Other Health Conditions
+Mental Health, Mobility, Sensory, and Other Health Conditions

 AUM’s philosophy is that individuals with disabilities have the right to full and self-directed participation in postsecondary education.
 Students with disabilities have certain responsibilities regarding their educational experiences at AUM.